ZoeMeow1027/ZoeMeow1027/README.md

 Just doing your favorite, and... that's it :))

 <!-- Working projects and just for fun =)) -->
-## Working projects and just for fun by ZoeMeow
+## Working projects
-- [DUT app for Android](https://github.com/ZoeMeow5466/DUTApp_API/): Optimize view in page and subject notifications for DUT students.
+- (Working in progress) [DUT app for Android](https://github.com/ZoeMeow5466/DUTApp.Android/): Optimize view in page and subject notifications for DUT students.
 Only on Android, for now.
-  - This is deprecated and will be continued in next repository.
-Stay tuned!

 <!-- My statistics -->
 ## Statistics